input-output-hk/marlowe-doc/docs/tutorials/playground-overview.md

 ## Getting started

-The landing page for the Marlowe Playground looks like this
+The landing page for the Marlowe Playground looks like this:

 ![The landing page for the Playground](images/landing-page.png)